Large vs small business in ag retail

 Proagrica’s report refined the data to focus on the responses from both larger and smaller businesses, setting the turnover split at $201m.
 Businesses with a revenue of over $201m had some noticeably different concerns and outlooks in specific areas, than businesses with a lower revenue – what were the differences, and what conclusions can we draw?

-The key difference showed that the larger the business, the more likely that business will place a high value on their data usage and analytics and will have invested accordingly.
+The key difference showed that the larger the business, the more likely that business will place a high value on their data usage and connectivity – both between their internal systems and those of business partners – and will have invested accordingly.
 Only 27% of larger business rated their use of data and analytics as working conspicuously below standard, compared to 43% of smaller businesses.
 It’s likely that many larger businesses engage with their data as a matter of necessity.
 Their larger size requires analytic solutions that ensure productive management of their more diverse and complex internal systems.

 Many of the pain points for businesses align between larger and smaller businesses, as one would expect.
 For example, pressure from generic providers is an almost identical pain point between both groups.
 However, some differences do stand out.